Haddon Heights Junior/Senior High School: Awards, recognition and rankings

 The school was the 207th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 151st in the state of 328 schools in 2012, after being ranked 129th in 2010 out of 322 schools listed.
 The magazine ranked the school 168th in 2008 out of 316 schools.
 The school was ranked 135th in the magazine's September 2006 issue, which surveyed 316 schools across the state.
 Schooldigger.com ranked the school 159th out of 381 public high schools statewide in its 2011 rankings (an increase of 69 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (84.0%) and language arts literacy (91.8%) components of the High School Proficiency Assessment (HSPA).

 Athletics

 The Haddon Heights High School Garnets compete in the Colonial Conference, which is comprised of public high schools in Camden and Gloucester counties operating under the supervision of the New Jersey State Interscholastic Athletic Association (NJSIAA).
 With 657 students in grades 10–12, the school was classified by the NJSIAA for the 2022–24 school years as Group II South for most athletic competition purposes.
-The football team competes in the Constitution Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2022–2024.
+The football team competes in the Constitution Division of the 94-team West Jersey Football League superconference and was classified by the NJSIAA as Group II South for football for 2024–2026, which included schools with 514 to 685 students.

-Basketball

-Boys

-The boys' basketball team took advantage of the height of its players to win the Group II state championship in 1970, defeating Union Hill High School by a score of 65–58 in the tournament final played at Convention Hall in Atlantic City.

-Girls

-The girls' basketball team won the 2007 South, Group II state sectional championship with a 33–26 win against Cinnaminson High School.

-Soccer

-The boys' team won the Group II state title in 1974, defeating Verona High School in the tournament championship game, and won the Group I state title in 2012, winning by a score of 3–0 against Harrison High School in the tournament final in a game played at The College of New Jersey.

-Track and field

-The boys track team won the Group III spring track state championship in 1947, 1949, 1958, 1962–1964, won the Group II title in 1975, and won the Group I title in 1990–1992.
-The program's 10 state championships are tied for seventh-most in the state.

-The girls team won the Group II spring track state championship in 1980 and 2007 (tied with Hanover Park High School), and the Group I title in 1991.

-The girls track team and the boys team both won the Group II indoor state championship in 2006.